France Gambling Regulation

 1Legal Gambling Age

 French residents can register and place real-money bets online as long as they are at least 18 years old.
-France-authorized gambling sites do everything within their means to prevent minors from using their services in line with local regulations.
+France-authorized gambling sites do everything within their means to prevent minors from using their services, in accordance with local regulations.
 All real-money accounts undergo age and identity verification checks to ensure they are not registered by persons below the legal gambling age.

 2Cryptos

-The balance of players from France can be funded only with certain approved banking instruments.
-Due to the country’s regulations, France-authorized betting sites are prohibited from offering local gamblers the option of funding their balance directly with Bitcoin.
+Players from France can fund their balances only with certain approved banking instruments.
+Due to the country’s regulations, France-authorized betting sites are prohibited from allowing local gamblers to fund their balances directly with Bitcoin.

 3Enforcement of Gambling-Related Debts

 Debts resulting from gambling-related activities are not enforceable in France.
-With that in mind, exceptions are made in certain circumstances.
-One example is when a patron buys chips with checks whose value is insufficient and cannot cover the full amount purchased in chips.
-In this instance, the gambling operator has the right to demand payment of this type of debt.
+That said, exceptions exist in certain circumstances.
+For example, if a patron buys chips with a check whose value is insufficient to cover the full amount, the gambling operator has the right to demand payment of the outstanding debt.

 4Taxes on Earnings

 As a general rule, recreational casino gamblers are exempt from paying taxes on their earnings under French law because such activities are not considered a lucrative source of profit.
-However, an exception is made for professional poker players since this game is not considered to be purely a game of chance.
-For some people, it is a professional activity and as such, is subjected to the country’s income tax laws.
+However, an exception applies to professional poker players, because this game is not considered purely a game of chance.
+For these individuals, poker is a professional activity and, as such, is subject to the country’s income tax laws.

 France Online Gambling Regulator

-Online gambling in France is subject to the regulations of the local Autorité de Régulation des Jeux En Ligne (ARJEL, Online Gaming Regulatory Authority in English).
-This is an independent administrative body that was established under Article 34 of Law 2010-476 in 2010.
-ARJEL is granted the power to oversee and control gambling activities from three distinctive sectors, namely horse race wagering, sports betting, and poker.
+Online gambling in France is regulated by the Autorité de Régulation des Jeux En Ligne (ARJEL, Online Gaming Regulatory Authority in English).
+This independent administrative body was established under Article 34 of Law 2010-476 in 2010.
+ARJEL oversees and controls gambling activities in three sectors: horse race wagering, sports betting, and poker.

 Legal Status of Chance Games